pism/pism/doc/sphinx/climate_forcing/surface.rst

 In short, `\bar S_{\Phi}` is a function of latitude, the factor `\bar d / d`, and the solar declination angle `\delta`.
-In the "present day" case both `\bar d / d` and `\delta` are periodic (with the period of one year) and approximated using trigonometric expansions (see :cite:`Liou2002`).
+In the "present day" case both `\bar d / d` and `\delta` have the period of one year and are approximated using trigonometric expansions (see :cite:`Liou2002`).

 .. rubric:: Paleo simulation